Civil and Environmental Engineering

 The department offers a graduate program leading to the MS degree in civil engineering with several areas of concentration under Plan A (thesis) or Plan B (non-thesis).
 Close cooperation is maintained with other departments and the Water Resources Research Center.
 Details and requirements of each plan may be obtained from the department office or on the web.

 Applicants must present a BS in civil engineering or the equivalent as determined by the application review committee (and/or may be required to fulfill deficiencies) and must submit a Statement of Objectives form and evidence of passing the FE (Fundamentals of Engineering) exam or the results of the GRE General Test.
-If so required by the Graduate Division, applicants must supply the TOEFL score.
+If so required by Graduate Education, applicants must supply the TOEFL score.

 Both Plan A and Plan B require a minimum of 30 credit hours, exclusive of seminars.
 Plan A includes 9 credit hours of thesis research and a minimum of 12 credit hours in graduate civil and environmental engineering courses, exclusive of thesis, seminar, and directed reading.
 Plan B includes a minimum of 18 credit hours of graduate civil and environmental engineering courses, exclusive of seminar and directed reading, as well as a technical report.
 Both plans require a minimum of 1 credit of seminar.

 Applicants to the PhD program must have fulfilled the requirements for the MS in civil engineering at UH Manoa or its equivalent as determined by the application review committee.
 Those who have earned the MS at universities other than UH Manoa must furnish the results of the GRE General Test or submit evidence of passing either the FE (Fundamentals of Engineering) or the EIT (Engineer-in-Training) or PE (Professional Engineer) exam.
 All applicants must furnish official transcripts of all previous undergraduate and graduate studies and three letters of reference clearly indicating that they are capable of completing a rigorous PhD program.
 Applicants must also supply a letter explaining in detail their career goals, specific area of concentration, work experience, and reasons for applying to the program.
-If so required by the Graduate Division, applicants must supply the TOEFL score.
+If so required by Graduate Education, applicants must supply the TOEFL score.

 Candidates for a PhD are required to pass a qualifying examination consisting of oral and written components.
 The examination will be confined to basic topics in civil engineering.
 One purpose of the qualifying examination is to identify possible deficiencies in the student's background with a view toward remedial measures.
 In addition, the examination serves as a means of assessing the student's potential for doctoral studies.